Sizing a Pump for Aquaponics or Hydroponics

 The important thing to remember is that you are exchanging your water fast enough to maintain a good level of dissolved oxygen in your system.
 Try to avoid those lethal anaerobic zones in grow beds or towers.

-When researching pump efficiency and GPH and various head heights for your own application, remember that you’ll be moving water through what could be quite a long length of hose.
+When researching GPH and various head heights for your own application, remember that you’ll be moving water through what could be quite a long length of hose.